beNative/git-automation/FUNCTIONAL_MANUAL.md

     -   **Icon Set:** Select from multiple icon sets to customize the application's iconography.
     -   **GUI Scale:** Adjust the overall size of the application from 50% to 200% for better readability.
 -   **Behavior:**
     -   **GitHub Personal Access Token:** A secure field to store your GitHub Personal Access Token (PAT).
 This token is required for features that interact with the GitHub API, such as fetching release information.
 A copy button is provided for convenience.
 A link is provided to help you create a token with the necessary permissions.
+For full functionality, including managing draft releases, create a fine-grained token with "Read & write" access to repository "Contents".
     -   **Open Web Links In:** Choose whether to open web links in your system's default browser, or force them to open in Chrome or Firefox.
     -   **Enable Notifications:** Toggle on/off the toast notifications.
     -   **Enable Simulation Mode:** This is a critical safety feature.